What are Oregon Tech's Admission Standards?

 Exceptions

-- One deficiency in math and one deficiency in lab science will result in an automatic denial
+• Deficiency in both math and lab science will result in an automatic denial

-- International students must submit all translated and converted transcripts to be reviewed for admission
+• International students must submit all translated and evaluated transcripts to be reviewed by admissions.
+Evaluations must be course-by-course.

 GED Requirements